Pabst Mansion

-The Pabst Mansion is a grand Flemish Renaissance Revival-styled house built in 1892 in Milwaukee, Wisconsin, USA for Captain Frederick Pabst (1836–1904), founder of the Pabst Brewing Company.
+The Pabst Mansion is a grand Flemish Renaissance Revival-styled house built in 1892 in Milwaukee, Wisconsin, United States, for Captain Frederick Pabst (1836–1904), founder of the Pabst Brewing Company.
 In 1975 it was placed on the National Register of Historic Places, and is now a historic house museum, offering tours to the public.

 History

 In 1848, as a 12-year-old boy, Frederick Pabst immigrated with his family from Thuringia, Germany to Milwaukee.
 Frederick joined the Goodrich Line steamships, working his way up from cabin boy on ships sailing Lake Michigan, eventually to captain in 1857.
 In 1862 the young steamship captain married Maria Best, whose father owned Best and Company, one of the largest breweries in Milwaukee.
 In 1864 Pabst joined the family business and within a few years was leading it.
 By 1874 Best & Co. was the largest brewery in the U.S., and in 1889 was renamed the Pabst Brewing Company.

 Around 1890 Captain Pabst commissioned Milwaukee architect George Bowman Ferry to design a mansion in the Flemish Renaissance Revival style.
 On June 27, 1890, a building permit was issued for the construction of the home that would take two years to build.
 Ferry had designed a three-story house, dignified, with a pressed brick exterior, corner quoins, decorated with carved stone and terra cotta ornament.
 Hallmarks of the Flemish Renaissance Revival style are the symmetry and the shaped parapets that front the gable ends.
 Inside was originally a men's parlor decorated in mahogany on one side and a ladies' parlor on the other, decorated in white enamel.

 The Pabst family lived at the mansion from 1892 until 1908, when the Archdiocese of Milwaukee purchased the mansion.
 The archdiocese moved the Baroque-styled conservatory to the east side of the Pabst house, using it as the archbishop's chapel.
 For the next 67 years, five Archbishops as well as many priests and sisters lived at the Pabst mansion.

 In 1975 the Archdiocese (which had previously wanted to have the grand house demolished) put the mansion up for sale, with the hope that a historic preservation group would purchase it and restore it to its former glory.
 In 1978, Wisconsin Heritages, Inc., purchased the mansion, opening it to the public in May of that year.
 Until the purchase, the mansion had been slated to be demolished to make way for a parking structure.

 In 1998, Wisconsin Heritages, Inc., was renamed Captain Frederick Pabst Mansion, Inc. The mansion is open to the public, with daily tours.

 The mansion was the set for a series of 1980 Boston Store holiday commercials.
 The mansion was also briefly pictured during season 4 of the television sitcom How I Met Your Mother as the childhood home of the character Robin Scherbatsky in the 2008 episode "Happily Ever After".